A Sampling-Based Domain Generalization Study with Diffusion Generative Models: Technical Appendices and Supplementary Material

 We structure the appendices as follows: We provide a detailed discussion on the related work in Appendix~\ref{sec:app_related}.
-In Appendix~\ref{sec:app_deterministic_diff}, we present the background of deterministic diffusion models.
-In Appendix~\ref{app_sec:proof}, we provide detailed proof for the lemmas used in Sec.~\ref{sec4:analytical} of the main paper as part of analytical studies.
-Meanwhile, Appendix~\ref{app_sec:proof} includes the necessary background on the geometric properties of high-dimensional Gaussians.
-More latent sampling methods are discussed in Appendix~\ref{sec:app_sampling}.
-Appendix~\ref{sec_appendix:experiments} includes additional details about the generative experiments on unseen OOD domains.
+In Appendix~\ref{sec:app_deterministic_diff}, we present additional analysis of the latent OOD properties, including the background of deterministic diffusion models, the reconstruction test, the Gaussianity and the separability from the original ID latent prior.